chambln/pandoc-rss/README.md

   - [x] Add options for specifying channel title, link and description.
   - [ ] Write a man page
   - [ ] Print warnings about relative links in the description element.
+  - [ ] Cite pandoc-rss as the generator element